SMNIK/Haynes-Shockley-experiment/README.md

 # Coding structure (or how to code)
 ### First step
 > How to code a simple project and improve it?
 1) The first point is considering that we have an excel file of data with few sheets, which we need to plot them as x and y axes.
 So, for the start we use a simple code as [flights](https://github.com/SMNIK/Haynes-Shockley-experiment/blob/master/flights.py); to read each sheet inside the excel file and plot them.
-However, rather than using the Repetitious lines we can use loop like 'for' or 'while'; For example:
+However, rather than using the duplicate lines we can use loop like 'for' or 'while'; For example:
 ```python
       for i in ("14.4v","20.9v","28.1v","36.4v","44.7v"):
           i = pd.read_excel(<excel file`s and name address>,i)